google/benchmark/docs/user_guide.md

 <a name="reporting-statistics" />

-## Statistics: Reporting the Mean, Median and Standard Deviation of Repeated Benchmarks
+## Statistics: Reporting the Mean, Median and Standard Deviation / Coefficient of variation of Repeated Benchmarks

 By default each benchmark is run once and that single result is reported.
 However benchmarks are often noisy and a single result may not be representative